jmablog/tinieR/README.md

 knitr::include_graphics(shrunk_img)
 ```

-Set to `return_path = "rel"` to return the file path relative to the working directory at the time the file was shrunk.
+Set to `return_path = "rel"` to return the file path relative to the working directory at the time the file was tinified.
 This may be useful if sharing a script with others across platforms, if you can be sure your project setups will be the same and you are being strict with working directories.
 Finally, set to `return_path = "all"` to return both types of file path as a named list:

 ```r
 shrunk_img_list <- tinify("imgs/example.png", return_path = "all")